hellohaptik/docs_haptik/docs/bot-builder/integrations/integrating-apis.md

 This data will be stored in redis with expiry time of 3 hours.

-**7. permanent_user_data** -  Permanent data stores user's data like address, PAN number, Aadhar number which are independent of the current context of the bot conversation.
+**7. user_details** -  User details stores user's data like address, PAN number, Aadhar number which are independent of the current context of the bot conversation.

-Permanent user data will be available across bots and businesses as long as the underlying user is the same in the database.
+Data inside user details will be available across bots and businesses as long as the underlying user is the same in the database.

-> Conversation data and permanent user data can be set from the backend as well.
+> Conversation data and User details can be set from the backend as well.

 **entity output format**